dose-finding/comparison-non-mono/README.md

 The code uses the functions defined in R-package dfcomb by Ken Cheung that could be downloaded at https://cran.r-project.org/web/packages/dfcrm/ and R-package pocrm by Nolan Wages that could be downloaded at https://cran.r-project.org/web/packages/pocrm/

+POCRM-Run.R

+The file implements the POCRM design and provides its operating characteristics.

 # mTPI

 mtpi_main_functions.R